 Robotic workers are now commonplace in sectors such as automobile and electronics manufacturing.
 They will also be increasingly recruited by food production, retail, healthcare and distribution operations in the near future.

 As a result, staffing of robotic engineers, scientists, information technology (IT), research and development (R&D) and manufacturing technology talent is skyrocketing.
 This results in many recruitment managers having unfilled robotics job openings.
+This robot trend will only increase in the future.

 This is why the Strategic Search Corporation recruitment team can help you.
 We specialize in recruiting qualified robot technical, engineering and scientific candidates worldwide!